godotengine/godot-website/collections/_article/handling-axis-godot.md

 * Even though *axis* and *action* feel like different concepts, they are almost the same.
 Very often, a key may be used as an axis, or an axis may be used like a button.
 This makes both systems overlap.

 * Writing a controller remapping system (games of usually need this feature after they reach a certain level of complexity), is considerably simpler using the *strength* system.
-This is because only *actions* are requiered for mapping.
+This is because only *actions* are required for mapping.
 A code to read an action and save it is as simple as:

 ```
 func _input(event):